4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Be careful who you book your Yala Sarafi with, as the quality of safaris can range massively.

-If possible, opt to start your safari from one of the quieter Yala entrances.
+If possible, start your safari from one of the quieter Yala entrances.

 Try the Buttalla Kataragama entrance to escape the crowds.
-You might also have a higher chance of wildlife sightings without lots of jeeps around you.
+You might also have a higher chance of wildlife sightings without many jeeps around you.

 Sri Lanka itinerary | 4 week travel guide